AugurProject/augur/README.md

     - returns: <"array", "int", "BigNumber", or "string" (default)>
 ```
 The `params` and `signature` fields are required if your function accepts parameters; otherwise, these fields can be excluded.
 The `returns` field is used only to format the output, and has no effect on the actual RPC command.

+Note that `invoke` is set up specifically for Serpent functions.
+I haven't (yet) included all the different datatypes that Solidity supports in EthRPC's encoder -- everything's either a string, an int256, or an int256 array.
+If you need a more flexible ABI encoder, check out [pyepm](https://github.com/etherex/pyepm), specifically the `pyepm.api.abi_data` method.

 EthRPC can be used from the browser (although the Ethereum client must be set to accept RPC calls from the browser's address).
 To use EthRPC in the browser, just include `ethrpc.js`, as well as the [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [js-sha3](https://github.com/emn178/js-sha3) libraries.